 I don’t mind that Bass ale is 5.1% ABV.
-That sounds good.
+That sounds good, in line with what the style should be.
 What I do mind is that this is the only detail they see fit to mention about the beer itself.
 We get stuff about its illustrious history (which AB-InBev had nothing to do with.)
 We get stuff about its success as an export beer.
 But true to form for the world’s largest brewery which in fact cares nothing whatsoever about beer, there are no details at all about what ‘shoppers’ can expect if they drink Bass pale ale as opposed to just buying it.
 Is it brewed to a traditional Bass recipe?
 Given the focus is on bottles, will it be bottle-conditioned or not?
 What hops are in it?
 Will it differ at all from the existing cask version?
 Is it brewed with traditional British barley or has it been re-worked?
 FOR GOD’S SAKE WHAT DOES IT TASTE LIKE?
 These are the things that people who are truly interested in the premium ale category care about.
 They seem not to have occurred to the company that thinks it is going to ‘reinvigorate’ that category.

 I hope the relaunched Bass ale is a phenomenal beer.
 I truly do.
 I’ve probably written more about this brand than any other beer.
 In the history of food and drink, it is comparable to champagne or cognac in its significance.
 If it tastes great, I will buy it (can’t imagine there’ll be samples in the post) and I will publicly say that it tastes great.
 But when the most interesting thing they can say in the press release is that a beer with the same name (I doubt it’s actually the same beer) went down with the Titanic, I only get a sinking feeling.

 *Update, 19th November*